ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 </p>

 You can obtain an arrangement with the errors that occurred during the authentication process and use it in your views to inform the user.
-Use the `Auth :: messages ()` method, as you will see below:
+Use the `Auth::messages()` method, as you will see below:

 ```php
 <!doctype html>